morebrackets/8-bit-stock-ticker-prediction/README.md

 PyTorch LSTM-based stock ticker prediction with dynamic int8 quantization, optimized for NVIDIA RTX 3080ti.

+**NOTE** This is just a test and does not predict prices very accurately as the market is influnced by many factors outside of these params.

 ## Features

 - **LSTM Model**: 2-layer LSTM with 50 hidden units